AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/agora_class_custom_ui_web.md

 Modify the UI of Flexible Classroom, as follows:

+1. Clone

-1. Navigate to the root directory of the CloudClass-Desktop project, check out the release/apaas/1.1.0 branch, and then run the following command to install the dependencies.
+2. Navigate to the root directory of the CloudClass-Desktop project, check out the release/apaas/1.1.0 branch, and then run the following command to install the dependencies.

    ```shell
    # Install global dev dependencies